-South Australia’s first farmers’ market has grown to become one of the best and is a permanent fixture in this welcoming town, which is spotted on the fringes of the McLaren Vale Wine Region.
-The market has a motto of ‘Meet the grower and taste the region’, so stallholders are predominantly from the Fleurieu Peninsula region.
-However, you can also sample goodies from Kangaroo Island, which has a well-regarded foodie scene.
+SA's first farmers’ market has grown to become one of the best and is a permanent fixture in this welcoming town, spotted on the fringes of the McLaren Vale wine district.
+The market has a motto of ‘Meet the grower and taste the region’, so stallholders are predominantly from the Fleurieu Peninsula.

-The charming historical Goldfields town of Talbot is the ideal setting for a farmers’ market: soak up the alluring atmosphere of these village-style surrounds.
+The charming historical Goldfields town is the ideal setting for a farmers’ market: Soak up the alluring atmosphere of these village-style surrounds.
 Gold once flowed throughout this region, but these days the treasure is found on the tables of the 80-odd stalls that showcase a wealth of great food.
-The market attracts a crowd in the thousands each month, which is further evidence of the strength of the local produce.

 When: Third Sunday of the month; 9am-1pm.